ilow87/coursera-get-clean-data-project/README.md

 2. Joining subject observations table, activity observation table and measurement observation table to form a single data table.
     Process repeated for both test and training data.
-Observationed are asggigned into the following data frames:
+Observations are assigned into the following data frames:
       - data.test
       - data.train
+    Joining data.test and data.train to form 1 data table containing all test & training observations.
+    Combined oversavations are assigned into the following data frame:
+      - data

 3. Obtaining column numbers for mean and standard deviation measurements only.
     Column numbers are assigned into:
       - data.cols
-    Using data.cols, data.test and data.train is then rebuilt to only contain mean and standard deviation measurements along with the row headings activity_code and subject_code.
+    Using data.cols, data is then rebuilt to only contain mean and standard deviation measurements along with the row headings activity_code and subject_code.

 4. Variable names for mean and standard deviation measurements are transformed into readable names.